cardboard-iguana/cardboard-iguana.com/log/2022-03-30-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Microservices are a software development strategy in which monolithic applications are broken into smaller, special-purpose parts that communicate via a defined API.
 This allows for component services to be scaled and upgraded in a more dynamic fashion.
 Microservices are often (but not always) implemented using containers.

-Uh, Exam Cram...
-I do not think that the JVM is the same idea as a hypervisor...
+Uh, Exam Cram… I do not think that the JVM is the same idea as a hypervisor…

 ### Virtual Desktop Infrastructure (VDI)